May 2019- Morristown/Johnson City , Tennessee

 Jack Maloney was employed by Edward Jones from 3/1981 until he was discharged in 5/2016.
 According to Edward Jones “Mr. Maloney did not adhere to the Firm’s policy regarding suitability of recommendations”.
 Maloney has been employed by Woodbury Financial Services since 6/2016, and operates Crossbridge Wealth Management & Benefits Group in Johnson City, TN.

-FireEye stock reached a high of $88 in February of 2014 and currently trades for about $17.
+FireEye stock reached a high of $85 in February 2014 and currently trades for under $15.

 Brokers have a duty to make recommendations that are suitable, taking into account the age, health, level of financial sophistication, risk tolerance and investment objectives of the customer.

-If you have questions about an account handled by Jack Maloney, call for a no charge consultation to learn how you may be able to recover damages through FINRA arbitration.
+If you have questions about an account handled by Jack Maloney III, call for a no charge consultation to learn how you may be able to recover damages through FINRA arbitration.

 Rex Securities Law , with offices in Boca Raton, FL, and Austin, TX, provides representation to investors nationwide who are seeking recovery of investment losses due to the negligence or fraud of stockbrokers and broker dealers.
 If you have questions about how your account has been handled, call to speak with an experienced securities attorney.

 Most cases handled on a contingent fee basis meaning that you do not pay legal fees unless we are successful.